 With the representation in the room everyone knew that you couldn't separate the issues and be successful with any initiative.
 Especially with the progress that had been made towards emotional wellness/mental health.
 So, after a brief pause and a little assistance, the Minnesota Firefighter Initiative, or MnFIRE, was born.
 MnFIRE focused on the three leading causes of firefighter fatalities: cardiac disease, mental health, and cancer.

 One of the cornerstones of any MnFIRE course delivery is never talking about only one of the three ailments; for example, even when the focus is on training Peer Supporters for mental health, MnFIRE talks about the co-morbidities of cancer and cardiac disease and the potential links to a firefighters' mental health.

 The kick-off event for MnFIRE was training 40+ peer supporters using the Illinois Peer Support team to train the MnFIRE team and get them headed in the right direction.
 Shortly after training the peer supporters, MnFIRE launched the toll-free number (888-784-6634) and website.
 Initially the hotline focused on peer support for emotional trauma but quickly expanded to include answering questions related to cardiac disease and cancer.
+In 2018, MnFIRE began providing health and wellness training to firefighters across the state, working with media, and pursuing the passage of the Hometown Heroes Assistance Program in the state legislature.
+Those important initiatives continue today.

-As MnFIRE expanded into the other areas, they worked to partner with or align with subject matter experts from each of the areas.
+As MnFIRE expanded into more areas, it has partnered or aligned with subject matter experts from each of the areas.
 The subject matter experts are committed to improving firefighter health within their area of expertise and are essential for the success of the Minnesota Firefighter Initiative.

-Today, MnFIRE continues the work to build the regional centers of excellence, focused on firefighters and those that care about them.
+Today, MnFIRE continues its work to expand training, advocate for health and wellness support and build regional centers of excellence, all focused on firefighters and those that care about them.